wikinderbear/wikinder-rebase-2025-12-10/Counting-bears.md

 ### Odd numbers have a middle

-Three bears have a middle one; four don't.[^1] However, if three bears form a triangle, it's not clear which is the middle.[^2] We can at least say that if a set $S$ has an odd number of elements that are arranged "in a line", then $S$ has a middle element.
+Three bears have a middle; four don't.[^1] However, if three bears form a triangle, it's not clear which is the middle.[^2] We can at least say that if a set $S$ has an odd number of elements that are arranged "in a line", then $S$ has a middle element.
 Such an ordering is called a _linear order_ or a _total order_.[^3]

 ## Prime numbers

-A number that cannot be rearranged into a rectangle is called prime.[^4] The first prime numbers are 2, 3, 5, 7, 11, ....
+A number is called composite if it can be rearranged into a rectangle, and if not, it is called prime.[^4] However, 1 is neither prime nor composite.
+The first prime numbers are 2, 3, 5, 7, 11, ....

 ```
-🧸

 🧸🧸

 🧸🧸🧸